miraclelinux/shim-review/ISSUE_TEMPLATE.md

 Our products and customers needs secure boot.

 ###### How do you manage and protect the keys used in your SHIM?
-Build environment is located our private network, pesign-client calls.
+Build environment is located our private network, build system(mock) calls pesign-client.
-Private keys are not accetable from only admin.
+Private keys are accessible from only admin and build system.

 ###### Do you use EV certificates as embedded certificates in the SHIM?
 No.